Developing your study skills can help you reduce stress, enjoy your studies more, and help you achieve better marks.

 (Week 3 to Week 13 and during mid-session break)

-To see when our learning skills workshops are running, view the academic language and learning workshops calendar.
+To see when our workshops are running, view the academic language and learning workshops calendar.

 Macquarie students can attend workshops on the following study skills topics: